ShTuran/tryhackme-linux.fundamentals/Linux Fundamentals Part 3.md

 # Download the file http://10.10.202.248:8000/.flag.txt onto the TryHackMe AttackBox.
 Remember, you will need to do this in a new terminal.
 What are the contents?

+- Note that above IP address is only specific to the user, you need to change it.

 ![image](https://github.com/ShTuran/tryhackme-linux.fundamentals/assets/111232034/598abeee-9df1-449c-924e-05ee9d91dbd7)